nakash2050/SkillsTracker/SkillsTracker.CodeCoverage/ReadMe.txt

 6. Open "CodeCoverageReport" folder and browse "index.htm" file in a browser.
 7. CodeCoverage results are displayed.

-Note: If the test cases are failing, it would be a problem with the connection string.
+Note: If the test cases are failing, it would be a problem due to the connection string.
-	  Please change the connection string in the App.config file of "SkillsTracker.Tests" project to the below
+	  Please change the connection string in the App.config file of "SkillsTracker.Tests" project to the below.
+Then execute Step 5

 <add name="SkillsTrackerContext" connectionString="Data Source=FSD;Initial Catalog=SkillsTracker;Integrated Security=True" providerName="System.Data.SqlClient" />